neftjs/neft/index.coffee.md

 #### Nested properties

-You can validate objects deeply by writings schemas for nested properties.
+You can validate deep objects by writings schemas for nested properties.

 Use dot in the property name to point where it's placed.